Program Requirements

 Prior to registration for the second year:

-(1) Students must have taken and passed at least seven courses, including the required Introduction to the Study of Politics, and maintained an overall High Pass average.
+(1) Students must have taken and passed at least six courses and maintained an overall High Pass average.
 At least five of these courses must be graduate courses in Political Science.
-While only seven courses are required, students are normally expected to complete eight courses in the first year to be on track to complete sixteen courses by the end of the second year.
+While only six courses are required, students are normally expected to complete seven courses in the first year to be on track to complete fourteen courses by the end of the second year.
 (2) Students are strongly encouraged to complete at least one field certification prior to the beginning of their second year.
-(3) Students are strongly encouraged to attend one of the subfield weekly workshops.
-(Note that these workshops do not count toward the required number of completed courses.)
+(3) Students are strongly encouraged to regularly attend one of the subfield weekly workshops.

 Prior to registration for the third year:

-(1) Students must have taken at least sixteen term courses and have received a grade of at least Pass in each of them, including the two-term required Research and Writing course for second-year students.
-Research and Writing is devoted to the preparation of a manuscript based on original research on a topic of the student’s choice and will count as two of the sixteen credits needed to advance to candidacy.
+(1) Students must have taken at least fourteen term courses and have received a grade of at least Pass in each of them, including PLSC 5410, the required Research and Writing course for second-year students.
+Research and Writing is devoted to the preparation of a manuscript based on original research on a topic of the student’s choice and will count as one of the fourteen credits needed to advance to candidacy.
 (2) Students must have received a grade of Honors in at least two Political Science courses and maintained an overall High Pass average.
-(3) Students must have completed certification in three fields by the end of their second year.
-(For purposes of fulfilling this requirement, students registered for the August exams are assumed to have passed those exams when determining eligibility for enrollment in the third year.)
-At the discretion of the DGS, students who fail an exam may be granted a one-term extension (to January of the third year) for obtaining certification.
+(3) Students who have not yet completed certification in two fields by the end of their second year must do so by September 30 of Year 3 (see Comprehensive Exam requirements above).
+Students registered for the August exams who pass those exams will have satisfied the certification requirement.
 (4) Students are strongly encouraged to attend one of the required subfield weekly workshops.
-(Note that these workshops do not count toward the required number of completed courses.)

 Admission to candidacy: